Cookies on the UK Anti-Doping website

 Most sports will not recognise a world or national record until an athlete has been tested and a negative result has been returned.

 Athletes subject to the anti-doping rules of their sport are eligible for testing at any time.
-Athletes may also be selected for the Registered Testing Pool (NRTP/IRTP).
+Athletes may also be selected for the Registered Testing Pool (NRTP/IRTP) or the Domestic Testing Pool (DTP).

-Athletes nominated for inclusion in the NRTP will be notified by UKAD and will be required to supply details of their whereabouts on ADAMS.
+Athletes nominated for inclusion in the NRTP or the Domestic Testing Pool (DTP) will be notified by UKAD and will be required to supply details of their whereabouts on ADAMS.
 This is called Whereabouts Filing.

 UKAD follows the sample collection procedures as stipulated in the International Standard for Testing and Investigations (ISTI) which is applicable to testing in and out-of-competition.